mongodb/specifications/source/driver-bulk-update.rst

         Same for initializeOrderedBulkOp().

-        We can upsert() a 16MB document—the driver can make a command document slightly larger than the max document size.
+        We can upsert() a 16 MiB document—the driver can make a command document slightly larger than the max document size.

         Empty collection.

         .. code:: javascript

-            var bigstring = “string of length 16MB - 30 bytes”
+            var bigstring = “string of length 16 MiB - 30 bytes”
             batch = initializeUnorderedBulkOp()
             batch.find({key: 1}).upsert().update({$set: {x: bigstring}})
             batch.execute() succeeds.